 A: Very important.
-And I think that I was upfront that I didn’t really know everything, but I was willing to listen to how employees wanted things done and then try to accommodate that, where I think sometimes if a man was in power, they don’t want to admit …
+I’ve mellowed - I know you really can’t control everything, especially being in the construction industry, where I think sometimes if a man was in power, they don’t want to admit …

 Q: Their ego gets them?

 A: Right, they don’t want to admit they have no idea how it’s to be done.
 Where, I have really no problem telling them.

 Q: OK, so it’s about being honest with what you know and what you don’t know.
 Being very candid with that.
 Something I know about you is you’re also direct.